Salgib/1.4-pixel-perfect/README.md

 # Pixel Perfect Website

 I built this project during week 1 at The Iron Yard Academy to utilize common HTML and CSS techniques to build a functioning, pixel-perfect website recreation of a PSD mockup.
+(Sidenote: Misspellings and inconsistencies were part of the assignment to ensure pixel-perfect)

 ###Tools Used:
 * CSS properties for styling